Wearing a tuxedo is a huge thing. But does wearing an affordable tuxedo make any difference in your overall appearance?

 Flap pockets are very similar to jetted pockets, except they are closed over the top with an extra piece of fabric.

 A patch pocket is pretty casual.
-It is a piece of fabric that is sewn right onto the outside of your jacket.
+It is a piece of fabric sewn right onto your jacket’s outter part.
 It is left open at the top to form, you guessed it, a pocket.

 Hi, I’m Alex, and I’ve studied and specialized in styling in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.